Messaging Platform SDK

 Loading all previous messages

 By default, messages will only have the messages that have been received since the conversation was joined.
-For consumer connections, this will be all of the messages, as the messages are automatically retrieved for existing conversations.
-For brand connections, the messages are not automatically retrieved, as this could result in excessive memory usage for accounts with a large number of open conversations.
-Instead, you can call getAllPublishEvents on a conversation to ensure that all of its messages have been loaded into the messages array.
+For consumer connections, all messages are automatically retrieved for open conversations.
+For brand connections, messages are not automatically retrieved, because this could result in excessive memory usage for accounts with a large number of open conversations.
+Instead, you can call getAllPublishEvents on a conversation's dialog to ensure that all of its messages have been loaded into the messages array.

 connection.on('conversation', async conversation => {